locize/blog/source/_posts/2021/04-14-how-to-internationalize-react-i18next.md

 Or if you're working with a translation management system you can just [synchronize the files with a cli](https://github.com/locize/react-tutorial#use-the-locize-cli).

-*btw: you can also have [multiple translation files](https://react.i18next.com/guides/multiple-translation-files) thanks to the [namespaces](https://www.i18next.com/principles/namespaces) feature of i18next*
+*💡 btw: you can also have [multiple translation files](https://react.i18next.com/guides/multiple-translation-files) thanks to the [namespaces](https://www.i18next.com/principles/namespaces) feature of i18next*

-*The code of this first part can be found [here](https://github.com/locize/react-i18next-example-app/tree/i18next).*
+*🧑‍💻 The code of this first part can be found [here](https://github.com/locize/react-i18next-example-app/tree/i18next).*

 ## Better translation management